ravenitsystems/paranormal/docs/authentication_data.md

+Summary of changes:
+fetchUser() runs in onMounted
+The /api/user request is made when the Layout component mounts (on initial page load). toggleUserMenu() no longer fetches
+It only toggles the dropdown; the menu uses the user data that was loaded on mount.
+The dropdown still shows loading until the request finishes, then shows the correct state (signed in, guest, or error).
+The Retry button in the error state still calls fetchUser() so users can retry after a failed load. is the result of the api call available globally so other components can tell if a user is logged in

+Checking the project for an existing global state (e.g. Pinia):
+Keeping user state in Layout only.
+Adding a shared auth composable so any component can read login state and user data.

 Summary of what’s in place:
 1. Shared auth composable – resources/js/composables/useAuth.js
 Keeps one shared state for the app: userData, userLoading, userError are module-level refs, so every component that uses useAuth() sees the same data.